 - Put the lid on the crockpot and place into the oven and cook for 60-90 minutes or until the potatoes soften

 - Turn the oven up to 250°C. Take the lid off the crockpot and cook for another 5-10 minutes to brown the cheese.

 - Take out of the oven and allow to cool for 5-10 minutes, then serve.

 As part of our program, you are encouraged to do 2-4 high intensity exercise sessions per week.
 We provide you with cardiovascular and circuit training programs each week.

 Cardiovascular training is any type of exercise designed to get you huffing and puffing.
 Typical cardio activities include walking, running, cycling, swimming etc.

-There are two cardiovascular programs to choose from: an interval training (HIIT) program and a sprint program.
+There are two cardiovascular programs to choose from: an interval training (HIT) program and a sprint program.
 The cardiovascular programs do not change throughout the 8 weeks, as they are specifically designed using the latest research.
 However, you can certainly switch the type of cardiovascular exercise you do.
-For example, you might choose to do the HIIT program in the pool in week 1, and then switch to running in week 2, cycling in week 3 and so on.
+For example, you might choose to do the HIT program in the pool in week 1, and then switch to running in week 2, cycling in week 3 and so on.
 You may choose to only run – the choice is yours.